 U.S. Customs and Border Protection (CBP) is introducing its Simplified Arrival at eight Preclearance locations throughout Canada, beginning with Toronto Pearson International Airport (YYZ).

-Simplified Arrival is an enhanced international arrival process that uses biometric facial recognition to automate the manual document checks that are already required for admission into the United States.
+Simplified Arrival is an enhanced international arrival process that uses biometric facial comparison to automate the manual document checks that are already required for admission into the United States.

 Toronto Pearson International Airport (YYZ) is already using Simplified Arrival.
 Vancouver International Airport (YVR), Montréal-Pierre Elliot Trudeau International Airport (YUL), and Calgary International Airport (YYC) will introduce it in February.